talentedasian/For-Politcians/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+1. This project uses jdk 15 and maven as the build tool.

-1. Install a database of your choice(mine is postgresql).
+2. Install a database of your choice(mine is postgresql).
-2. Populate the spring datasource properties.
+3. Populate the spring datasource properties.
-3. Add an `Oauth2Provider` of your own and populate it in a properties file.
+4. Add an `Oauth2Provider` of your own and populate it in a properties file.
 Mine includes a local-development profile specific property for Oauth2 in my own machine.
 Not adding any Oauth2 properties would ignore all Oauth2 specific configuration in the `SecurityConfig` class.

 <!-- ROADMAP -->
 ## Roadmap